benjamincrozat/laravel-blade-sugar/README.md

 # Laravel Blade Sugar

-Add syntaxic sugar to Laravel Blade to keep your templates DRY and clean.
+Add syntactic sugar to your templates.

 ## Requirements